UofSC-Fall-2021-Math-738-001/homework-0/README.md

 .
 You can find the find the pull request in the pull request tab on the GitHub repository webpage.

+## Common gotchas

+Git is really easy to mess up but it also a collaboration tool for managing changes to files across different users in a group.
+Yeet.
+Yeet.
+Yeet.

 ## Power users

 Feel free to trick out your own setup but be aware that I won't